 Of course, one of the most essential tasks is distributing the estate’s assets and disposing of estate property.
 This may require retaining professionals to locate some beneficiaries named in the will.
 It may also necessitate working with real estate agents to sell property, or holding an auction or “estate sale” to dispose some assets.

 It is important to note that the law permits personal representatives to be paid for their services.
 In Wisconsin, the fee for a personal representative is 2% of the estate’s value.

 In many cases, a personal representative can ease, and simplify, his or her role by working with a capable Wisconsin estate planning attorney.
-Madison trust attorney Daniel J. Krause of Krause Law Offices LLC has years of experience dealing with probate administration matters, and can provide you with the advice and assistance you need as a personal representative.
-Consult Attorney Daniel J. Krause to get the information and help you need to ensure your loved one’s estate gets settled efficiently and correctly.
+Estate Law Partner has years of experience dealing with probate administration matters, and can provide you with the advice and assistance you need as a personal representative.

 Contact us through our website to schedule your confidential, no obligation initial consultation.